Infertility in men

 - Donor eggs, sperm, or embryos

-Before fertilization using intrauterine insemination (IUI) or intracytoplasmic sperm injection (ICSI) can take place, the sperm must be collected and prepared.
+Before fertilization using IUI or ICSI can take place, the sperm must be collected and prepared.

 - Simple sperm wash dilutes sperm in a test tube and then uses a centrifuge to retrieve sperm cells

 - Density gradient sperm wash is similar to the simple sperm wash but is better for separating dead sperm from live, healthy sperm cells